garciacarlos78/nestjs-task-management/README.md

 ### Alternativa
 En lugar de utilizar uuid para la generación de un id aleatorio se utiliza *"id-"+Math.random()*.
 No se garantiza que el id sea único, pero para el propósito del curso no debería influir.

+## Pipes
+### Problema: plataforma Linux incompatible con módulo
+info fsevents@2.1.3: The platform "linux" is incompatible with this module.
+info "fsevents@2.1.3" is an optional dependency and failed compatibility check.
+Excluding it from installation.
+info fsevents@1.2.13: The platform "linux" is incompatible with this module.
+info "fsevents@1.2.13" is an optional dependency and failed compatibility check.
+Excluding it from installation.